 A Jakarta Data provider might define a custom entity-defining annotation.
-The name of such a custom entity-defining annotation type must end with Entity.
-This convention allows any Jakarta Data provider to identify when a repository is associated with entity classes declared using an unrecognized entity-defining annotation.
+Custom entity-defining annotations must be marked with @EntityDefining.
+This allows other Jakarta Data providers and tools to recognize and process entities declared with custom entity-defining annotations.

 The lifecycle methods and query methods of a repository operate on a set of entities associated with that repository.
 All entities associated with a given repository should be declared using the same entity-defining annotation type.
 If the entities associated with a given repository are declared using a mix of annotation types, the behavior is undefined by this specification.